dorianm/dorianmonnier.fr/content/posts/2024-12-26-tailscale-localapi.md

 ## Context

-I use Tailscale to secure network communication and I wanted to authenticate users coming from the Tailscale network.
+I use Tailscale to secure network communication, and I wanted to authenticate users coming from the Tailscale network.

 The goal was to reproduce the behavior in the [golink](https://github.com/tailscale/golink) application.
-When a user comes from the Tailscale network, the application should authenticate it and give it access to the application based on roles defined in Tailscale ACL.
+When users come from the Tailscale network, the application should authenticate them and give them access to the application based on roles defined in Tailscale ACL.

 ## Solution

-Tailscale exposes a HTTP API through a Unix Socket named `LocalAPI`.
+Tailscale exposes an HTTP API through a Unix Socket named `LocalAPI`.

 It can be used for many things.
 In my case, I needed to authenticate a user coming from Tailnet.
 I used it to get information about a Tailscale user by calling the `whois` endpoint.